rabernat/rabernat.github.io/documents/teaching_statement.md

 in this area exists in most science and education fields.

 The culmination of these efforts is a new, full credit DEES graduate course entitlted _Research Computing in Earth Science_.
+The first iteration in 2017 was taught jointly with Kerry Key and incorporated MATLAB, Fortran, and Python.
+In 2018, I am the sole instructor, and the focus is exclusively on Python.
-Taught jointly with Kerry Key, the course takes a systematic tour through all of the skills students need to become functional researchers, including UNIX command line, version control, fundamentals of programming (in MATLAB, Fortran, and Python), ingestion and cleaning of data in various formats, basic analysis methods, visualization, mapping, and big-data concepts like parallel programming.
+The course takes a systematic tour through all of the skills students need to become functional researchers, including UNIX command line, version control, fundamentals of programming , ingestion and cleaning of data in various formats, basic analysis methods, visualization, mapping, and big-data concepts like parallel programming.
 All examples and assignments are drawn from real Earth Science datasets.
+The course enrollment is capped at 30; it has been full both semesters, a testament to the strong demand from students.
-The course enrollment was capped at 30, and registration filled up immediately.
-We are conducting formal assessment of our curriculum and teaching approach in conjunction with an independent consultant.
+We are conducting ongoing formative and summative assessment of the curriculum and teaching approach in conjunction with an independent consultant.
 This assessment work, part of the educational component of my NSF CAREER award, should provide us a clear picture of the effectiveness and impact of this new approach to computing.
+It is noteworthy that this year's class is over 2/3 female, suggesting that education in computation is particularly valuable for underrepresented groups.